-GORDON JUDGE SOLICITORS
+GORDON JUDGE LLP

-At Gordon Judge Solicitors the protection of an individual’s personal data is paramount and therefore we take our responsibilities under applicable data protection law, including the General Data Protection Regulation (EU) 2016/679 and implementing legislation (“Data Protection Law”) very seriously.
+At Gordon Judge LLP the protection of an individual’s personal data is paramount and therefore we take our responsibilities under applicable data protection law, including the General Data Protection Regulation (EU) 2016/679 and implementing legislation (“Data Protection Law”) very seriously.

 We have taken a number of reasonable steps to ensure that any personal data that could easily identify an individual is fully protected and entrusted.